-Waste minimisation and treatment, and the application of cleaner production techniques, should also be applied to gaseous wastes, particularly nitrogen oxides, sulphur oxides, particulates and carbon dioxide.
+Waste minimisation and treatment, and the application of cleaner production techniques, should also be applied to gaseous wastes, particularly nitrogen oxides, sulfur oxides, particulates and carbon dioxide.
 Particular attention should be paid to measures, which will maximise energy efficiency and minimise internal energy consumption in the proposal.

 Cleaner production waste management planning should be detailed especially as to how these concepts have been applied to preventing or minimising environmental impacts at each stage of the proposal.
-Details on natural resource use efficiency (eg energy and water), integrated processing design, cogeneration of power and by-product reuse as shown in a material/energy flow analysis are required.
+Details on natural resource use efficiency (eg energy and water), integrated processing design, co-generation of power and by-product reuse as shown in a material/energy flow analysis are required.

-4.4 Water resources
+4.4 WATER RESOURCES

-This section describes the existing environment for water resources that may be affected by the proposal in the context of environmental values as defined or considered in such documents as the Environmental Protection Act 1994, Environmental Protection (Water) Policy 1997 (EPP(Water), ANZECC 2000, the National Water Quality Management Strategy (NWQMS), the EPA Guideline: Establishing draft environmental values and water quality objectives and the Queensland Water Quality Guidelines 2006, and the South East Queensland Water Quality Management Strategy.
-The definition of waters in the EPP(Water) includes the bed and banks of waters, so this section should address benthic sediments as well as the water column.
+This section describes the existing environment for water resources that may be affected by the proposal in the context of environmental values as defined in such documents as the Environmental Protection Act 1994, Environmental Protection (Water) Policy 1997 (EPP(Water) and ANZECC 2000..
+The definition of waters in the EPP (Water) includes the bed and banks of waters, so this section should address impacts on benthic sediments as well as the water column.